CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Task 2: Enzyme Retrieval

-\textbf{CREEP baseline method. } There are no existing models that have been tested for their ability to generalize beyond annotated reactions, so we develop a contrastive learning method for this task, called \textbf{C}ontrastive \textbf{R}eaction-\textbf{E}nzym\textbf{E} \textbf{P}retraining (CREEP) (Figure \ref{fig:CREEP}).
+\textbf{CREEP baseline method. } There is a lack of models that have been tested for their ability to generalize beyond annotated reactions and none that have considered reaction, text and sequence together, so we develop a contrastive learning method for this task, called \textbf{C}ontrastive \textbf{R}eaction-\textbf{E}nzym\textbf{E} \textbf{P}retraining (CREEP) (Figure \ref{fig:CREEP}).
 Our approach is related to CLIPZyme \citep{mikhael_clipzyme_2024}, which uses contrastive alignment of reactions represented as 2D graphs and protein structures represented as 3D graphs.
-CREEP leverages finetuning of pretraining language models, rxnfp \citep{schwaller_mapping_2021} and ProtT5 \citep{elnaggar_prottrans_2021}, respectively, to learn aligned representations of reactions and proteins.
-Rxnfp is a BERT-style \citep{devlin_bert_2019} language model that was trained on reactions represented as SMILES/SMARTS strings and has demonstrated state-of-the-art performance on reaction type classification.
-ProtT5 is a T5 protein language model that has been used for prediction of various protein properties.
+Somewhat differently, CREEP leverages finetuning of pretrained language models, rxnfp \citep{schwaller_mapping_2021} and ProtT5 \citep{elnaggar_prottrans_2021} to learn aligned representations of reactions and proteins, respectively.
+Rxnfp is a BERT-style \citep{devlin_bert_2019} language model that was trained on reactions represented as SMILES/SMARTS strings and has demonstrated state-of-the-art performance on reaction type classification \citep{schwaller_mapping_2021}.
+ProtT5 is a T5 protein language model that has been used for prediction of various protein properties and demonstrates similar performance to ESM \citep{elnaggar_prottrans_2021, lin_evolutionary-scale_2023}.
 We used these language models for simplicity and their ease of finetuning.
 Uniquely, CREEP can learn on a third modality (CREEP w/ Text): textual description of the EC number based on gene ontology \citep{ashburner_gene_2000}, which is encoded using SciBERT \citep{beltagy_scibert_2019}.
+The use of text has recently been show to boost function prediction tasks \citep{duan_boosting_2024}.
 More details on CREEP training can be found in Appendix \ref{sec:appendix_CREEP}.

 \textbf{Task 2 benchmarking results. } Benchmarking results for Task 2 are summarized in Table \ref{table:task2_results}.
 We start with two methods as baselines: randomly guessing a ranking of EC numbers (Random) and finding the most similar reaction in the train set to the test query (Similarity Baseline).
 For the Similarity Baseline, we used DRFP to represent chemical reactions \citep{probst_reaction_2022}.
 Details on the downstream multimodal retrieval process can be found in Appendix \ref{sec:appendix_CREEP} and Figure \ref{fig:piechart}.
+Methods like CREEP and CLIPZyme retrieve reference protein sequences based on a query reaction, and those proteins are mapped to a ranking of retrieved EC numbers; thus, they can generalize to EC numbers that are not linked to reactions in (i.e. missing from) the training set.